 Automated tool to migrate Thunderbird to Office 365

 There is a way by which migration from Thunderbird MBOX to Office 365 file can be performed quite efficaciously.
 This is by using a third-party migration tool like Kernel MBOX to Office 365 Migrator.
-The migration process can be effortlessly completed through a simple three-step procedure.
-Below, we elucidate the individual steps involved.
+The migration can be smoothly accomplished in just three steps.
+The steps involved are explained below:

-1. You can either search for the directory containing MBOX files or import the MBOX files themselves.
+1. Browse for the folder containing MBOX files or add the MBOX files.
 Brows folder containing MBOX files

-2. During this stage, you have the opportunity to review the mailbox data.
-Following the preview, choose the 'Office 365' option to store the data.
+2. In this step, you can preview the mailbox data.
+After the preview, select the option ‘Office 365’ to save the data.
 Select Office 365 option to save file

-3. Please furnish your Office 365 login details and securely store the MBOX data.
+3. Provide the Office 365 credentials and save the MBOX data.
 Provide Office 365 credentials

 Native method to migrate Thunderbird to Office 365

-Converting MBOX files to Office 365 is a straightforward process that can be accomplished in just two simple steps.
+One can easily convert MBOX files to Office 365 in two steps.
 Firstly, use Kernel for MBOX to PST Converter tool to convert MBOX files to PST files.
 Secondly, import PST files to Office 365 mailbox manually using native methods.

 Kernel MBOX to PST home screen